linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Pilgrim Prime Rate Trust.md

 As the name implies, the goal of these funds is a yield that matches the prime lending rate, the benchmark rate that banks charge their highest-rated customers, currently at 10 percent.
 But to earn such a high yield after fees and expenses, the fund managers invest in bank loans to many low-rated, heavily indebted companies like Black & Decker, Hospital Corporation of America and Stone Container.

 Executives concede that pricing the loans can be a problem.
-James B. Hawkes, president of the \$1.7 billion Eaton Vance fund, compared the task to
+James B. Hawkes, president of the \$1.7 billion Eaton Vance fund, compared the task to pricing real estate every day.

-The prices investors pay could be more than some funds' investments are worth.

-pricing real estate every day.
 "The concept of a price today and a price tomorrow is not a helpful concept," he said.
 "They don't trade every day."

 Nevertheless, because these funds sell shares daily to the public, the Securities and Exchange Commission has warned them to monitor the pricing of these loans carefully.
 So the funds have had to improvise.
 Executives of Van Kampen Merritt, for instance, use the services of a Wall Street firm that trades bank loans to price the 70 loans in their fund.
 "We wanted an arms-length procedure that is similar to pricing securities," Mr. Maillet said.